unisave-cloud/website/src/guides/installing-steamworks-in-unity/installing-steamworks-in-unity.md

 It does the following:

 - Makes sure it only exists once and that it survives scene changes.
-- Re-launches your game through the Steam Client, if launched directly.
+- Re-launches your game through the Steam client, if launched directly.
 - Loads the `steam_api.dll` library.
-- Initializes the connection to the Steam Client.
+- Initializes the connection to the Steam client.
-- Consumes callbacks coming from the Steam Client and invokes them within the body of its `Update` method.
+- Consumes callbacks coming from the Steam client and invokes them within the body of its `Update` method.

 The easiest way to make sure you have the `SteamManager` present in your game is to create an empty game object in your startup scene and add the `SteamManager` to it.
 If you have it in multiple scenes simultaneously, it's ok, it will only be used once and the other instances will destroy themselves automatically.